Significant-Gravitas/AutoGPT/README.md

 ## Description

 This repository contains the Flutter client for the AutoGPT project.
-The application allows users to have multiple conversations with agents to resolve various issues.
+The application facilitates users in discussing various tasks with a single agent.
 The app is built to be cross-platform and runs on Web, Android, iOS, Windows, and Mac.

 ## Features

-- List and manage multiple agents
+- List and manage multiple tasks.
-- Engage in chat conversations with selected agents
+- Engage in chat conversations related to selected tasks.
-- Configure user settings through a dedicated settings view

 ## Design document